Sitecore unveils SitecoreAI: Open, agentic orchestration arrives for the CMS era

 How Sitecore compares to the market

 The wider DXP landscape is moving towards agent-driven models, and competitors have showcased compelling demos of their own.
-Sitecore’s differentiation is its end-to-end approach: agentic creation tied to migration, governance and personalisation, delivered inside a composable SaaS platform most teams already know.
+Sitecore’s differentiation is its end-to-end approach: agentic creation tied to migration, governance and personalisation, delivered inside a composed SaaS platform most teams already know.
+It’s ready to go out of the box, but also composable with custom apps, the marketer MCP server and bespoke agents.
 It’s less a bolt-on and more a re-wiring of how work gets done.

 You don’t need a big-bang transformation to realise value.
 Start with a single, revenue-relevant journey, product launch pages or a seasonal campaign.
 Enable a small set of agents for briefing, page assembly, QA and personalisation.
 Set clear guardrails for brand, compliance and data handling.
 Measure content velocity and conversion deltas.
 Then scale to migration agents for the properties that will benefit most from consolidation.